mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

   image:
 ---

-Making sure your web app is accessible can be an effort similar to making sure your app is well tested, or that it's responsive and works well accross devices: it's great when you've thought of it from the start, but it can be daunting and seem like an unattainable goal when you want to introduce it into a existing app.
-Knowing where to start can be tough, as well as taking those first steps.
+Making sure your web app is accessible can be a daunting task.
+Just as having a good testing suite or an app that's responsive and works well across devices, it seems easier to achieve when you're starting a new project than when working with an existing app.
+Knowing where to start can be tough, therefore we've outlined how to implement accessibility tests in Ember alongside a very common
+case: forms.

 <!--break-->

-For some time now, there's been an ongoing effort in the Ember community to make accessibility an important consideration of the framework and to help developers have an easier time building accessible apps – from talks, to tools.
-One interesting tool is [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing), which can help you detect accessibility violations both during testing and development.
+For some time now, there's been an ongoing effort in the Ember community to make accessibility an integral part of the framework.
+A handful of tools and resources have been created to give developers an easier time building accessible apps.
+One interesting tool, in particular, is [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing), which helps detect accessibility violations during both testing and development.

 While working on a client project, we decided to make an effort to improve the accessibility of that app, and this tool seemed like it would be a good start.